fneum/data-science-for-esm/data-science-for-esm/BYOC/02_Requirements.md

 Requirements
 =============
-For a successful workflow run, the [correct python environment][venv], with all the [python package dependencies][dependencies] satisfied, is required.
-Our suggestion is the package manager `conda` or `mamba`, for which further details, and installation instructions, are provided in the [documentation of PyPSA-Earth creators][PyPSA-Earth].
+For a successful workflow run, the [correct python environment][venv], with all the [python package dependencies][dependencies] included, is a requirement.

+Our suggestion is the package manager `conda` or `mamba`, which for installation instructions are provided in the [documentation of PyPSA-Earth creators][PyPSA-Earth].

 * There is no need for the BAU: